 - "We’ve got a 20% discount just for customers who sign up today.”

-Salespeople who use this closing technique reiterate the items the customer is hopefully purchasing (stressing the value and benefits) in an effort to get the prospect to sign.
+Salespeople who use this closing technique reiterate the items the customer is hopefully purchasing.
+They stress the value and benefits of their product to encourage prospects to sign a deal.
 For example:

 “So we have the Centrifab washing machine with brushless motor, the 10-year comprehensive guarantee, and our free delivery and installation service.
 When would be a good time to deliver?”

-By summarizing previously agreed-upon points into one impressive package, you're helping prospects visualize what they're truly getting out of the deal.
+By summarizing previously agreed-upon points into one tight-knit package, you help prospects visualize what they'd get from a deal.

-To achieve these two foundational goals, it's imperative that reps ask prospects probing questions.
-Effective salespeople focus on closing a sale as soon as a conversation with a prospect begins.
-Through a series of questions, they develop desire in the client and eliminate every objection to purchase.
+To achieve the two goals above, reps must ask prospects probing questions.
+Effective salespeople focus on closing a sale as soon as a conversation begins.
+Through a series of questions, they develop desire in the client and eliminate purchase objections.

 One can even close the sale in the form of a question, which allows the rep to address outstanding objections while gaining a commitment at the same time.